 Training Schedule and Locations

 AAP Summer 2018.
-Combined in-person/webinar model (English language) Enrollment limited to 12.
+Date and format changes.
+Webinar only (English language) Enrollment limited to 12.

 Contact Dr. Julie Wargo-Aikins for the registration information: email@example.com